dutu/poloniex-api-node/README.md

 * `socketTimeout` - the number of milliseconds to wait for the server to send the response before aborting the request (REST API)
 * `keepAlive` - keep open and reuse the underlying TCP connection (REST API)
 * `proxy` - proxy to be used for requests (REST API)
+* `nonce` - custom function that returns an unique and ever increasing number

 ## REST API